gurubamal/success_taste/README.md

 NOTE: All ceph commands will need sudo privileges.
 Scripts creates & uses "/dev/sdb" in each node (while installation) for ceph storage pool

 NOTE (For WINDOWS Hosts):
-If you are running "vagrant up" in windows, then you need to ssh to node6 (vagrant ssh node6) and then execute "sudo /vagrant/03ceph.sh" once to setup ceph
+If you are running "vagrant up" in windows, then you need to ssh to node6 (vagrant ssh node6) and then execute "sudo bash /vagrant/03ceph.sh" once to setup ceph

 ######################### SEC - B K8s Multinode Install #########################